 Have your tastes changed over the years?
 Oh yeah.
 In the old days on the road I’d start the day with a shot of tequila, just basically all day, and can’t imagine how I could have done that but when you’re young you can do anything.
 Just weed and tequila all day.
 I’ll have the occasional Patron, but it’s just too expensive.
 I’m a wino.
 If I’m in a hotel and the minibar doesn’t have wine, I don’t bother.
 I don’t like hard liquor in general, makes me fight.

 What setting do you prefer to drink in?
 I used to love nothing more than to get on a plane, keep the wine coming, open up a laptop and write.
 I notice though, now, they cram you in so hard there’s no desk space.
 They’re also not so quick to serve you as much … back in the day we’d be on a plane and the stewardesses would just bring us an ice bucket full of beers.
 No way in hell would they do that now.
 International flights have better wine.
-Airports sometimes think I’m related to Janet Napolitano, former head of homeland security, and would bring me lots of free wine, with a wink and a smile.
-Argentina airlines apparently didn’t like Americans so much, or because they thought the same thing, or tattoos or whatever, they wouldn’t serve me at all.
+Airlines sometimes think I’m related to Janet Napolitano, former head of Homeland Security, and would bring me lots of free wine, with a wink and a smile.
+Argentina Airlines apparently didn’t like Americans so much, or because they thought the same thing, or tattoos or whatever, they wouldn’t serve me at all.

 Your favorite drinking story: Oh there’s a couple of them.
-We were in Spain a long time ago with a whole lot of press, TV and promo to do.
+We were in Spain a long time ago with a whole lot of press, TV, and promo to do.
 The record company people, I guess because we’re Americans, took us to these boring fern bars, but I’m really into Flamenco, actually have studied in Spain, but this was years and years ago and I really wanted to see some real Spanish Flamenco.
 They don’t start until very late.
 It was a major artist, Blanca Del Rey, in her own place in Madrid.
 I was very excited, clapping and Ole-ing, and when the bartender saw me doing that he brought over a huge bottle of Pernod and a pitcher of water, which is Pastis, you keep adding the water to an inch or two of Pernod and you can drink for hours.
 The old men play dominoes and drink it all day.
 I was so hung over I missed an entire day of press, made the guys do it.
 I’d never had Pastis before and haven’t since.

 Then another time was the early 90’s when they first came out with chocolate martinis.
-My old drummer from Pretty & Twisted, Danny Montgomery, and I got together in San Francisco and started at the hotel bar in the late afternoon.
+My old drummer from Pretty & Twisted, Danny Montgomery and I got together in San Francisco and started at the hotel bar in the late afternoon.
 Those things went down waaaay too easy and after quite a few we’re like, “Fuck it, just bring the chocolate stuff,” and started drinking it straight.
 I was puking and green and it was horrible, didn’t start feeling human until 6 or 7pm.
-My God it was brutal.
+My God, it was brutal.
 I don’t even know if I’d had anything chocolate since.

 Dream Bender Team: Frida Kahlo (I’d shoot tequila with her, for sure) Bukowski, for sure, because we’d probably turn into mean assholes at the same time, Winston Churchill, and Nikola Tesla, who liked his whisky.